PKU-YuanGroup/Open-Sora-Plan/docs/Report-v1.0.0.md

 3. **Enhanced conditional control**: We seek to enhance the conditional control capabilities of our models, providing users with more options and control over the generated videos.

 Furthermore, through careful observation of the generated videos, we have noticed the presence of some non-physiological speckles or abnormal flow.
-This can be attributed to the limited performance of CasualVideoVAE, as mentioned earlier.
-In future experiments, we plan to retrain a diffusion model using a more powerful version of CasualVideoVAE to address these issues.
+This can be attributed to the limited performance of CausalVideoVAE, as mentioned earlier.
+In future experiments, we plan to retrain a diffusion model using a more powerful version of CausalVideoVAE to address these issues.